ericfortis/final-cut-pro-scene-detect/README.md

+# fcpscene

-# Final Cut Pro Scene Detect (fcpscene)
+## Final Cut Pro Scene Detector

-This program detects scene changes in videos and generates a Final Cut Pro project with cuts at those scene changes, using either compound or normal clips.
+This program finds scene changes in videos and generates a Final Cut Pro project with cuts at those scene changes, using either compound or normal clips.

 ![](README-gui.png)